Experience the Charm of Puglia (Italy) | Top 10 Boutique Hotels

 Serrano

 In the rural scrublands of southern Puglia's Greca Salentina enclave, where some of the older ethnic Greek residents still speak Griko dialect, lies the opulent family-run Furnirussi Tenuta.
 Although it seems to be in the middle of nowhere, Otranto, a historic port, is seven miles away and Lecce, Salento's baroque provincial capital, is 20 miles away if you're looking for bars, restaurants, and a lively passeggiata.
 Five miles separate you from Alimini's beaches.
 The De Santis family constructed this opulent white modern Masseria as their residence in the centre of their organic fig farm, but they later thought it was too large for them and converted it into a luxury hotel by adding two rows of one-storey apartments on either side of a lush Mediterranean garden.
+Their fig farm is still the largest organic fig farm in Europe.
 In this region of Puglia, luxury tourism is still developing, but Furnirussi is gaining ground quickly.
 The euro-hipster Twiga beach clubs are expanding to the Otranto shore next year, with a shuttle service to and from the hotel, thanks to the youthful, ambitious owner-manager Luigi De Santis.
-Even the most sedentary visitors might consider working out at the glass gym in the verdant garden followed by some time at the hotel's spa, which features massages and chromotherapy pools.
+Even the most sedentary visitors might consider working out at the glass gym in the verdant garden and at the hotel's spa, which features massages and chromotherapy pools.
 The friendly front desk will be happy to recommend local restaurants.
 The double suites, which have additional beds available, have sliding doors onto a private terraced area on the one side and the hotel’s inner garden on the other.
 They have a more Scandinavian than a southern European feel.
 The rooms and suites have workplaces, armchairs, large TVs installed on the walls, private patios surrounded by hedges, and contemporary bathrooms with spacious showers.
 Walk-in closets are featured in deluxe suites.
 Il Ristorante serves fresh, simple and delicious food using only seasonal, local ingredients, much of it (cherries, apricots, lemons, persimmons, figs, pears) coming from the estate (which is the largest organic fig farm in Italy).

 Rates start from £214 per night